Minhdung-21/Minhdung-21/README.md

 ## 🧠 About Me

-🎓 Student at **UNETI – University of Economics & Technology for Industries**
-🧩 Passionate about **Artificial Intelligence · Data Science · Machine Learning**
-💼 Skilled in **Python · Flutter · Web Development · Data Analytics**
-📈 Currently exploring **Deep Learning & LLM Applications**
-🎯 Goal 2025 → Build and publish **AI-powered apps** on CH Play
-☕ Motto → *“Think deeply.
-Code smart.
-Learn endlessly.”*
+🎓 Student at **UNETI – University of Economics & Industrial Technology** 🧩 Passionate about **Artificial Intelligence · Data Science · Machine Learning** 💼 Proficient in **Python · Flutter · Calculus · Data Analysis** (future) 📈 Currently studying **Deep Learning & Software Applications 🎯 Goal 2025 → Build and release **AI applications** on CH Play ☕ Motto → *“Focus on one thing at a time instead of doing many things at the same time.”*

 ---